undefined06855/Controllable/userobjects.md

 you want them to be focusable or to act as a button, but most likely it will not do anything and make a bunch of warnings pop up in the console.

-It is recommended to set `force-shadowed-selection` and `force-legacy-selection` on your sprites and nodes that may need it, as those are guaranteed to work with no issue, and will help the mod decide how to draw the outline for those nodes!
+It is recommended to set `force-shadowed-selection`, `force-legacy-selection` and `requires-selected-before-unselected` on your sprites and nodes that may need it, as those are guaranteed to work with no issue, and will help the mod decide how to draw the outline for those nodes!

-Note that all of these are prefixed with the mod id, `undefined06855.Controllable/`.
+Note that all of these are prefixed with the mod id, `undefined06855.controllable/`.

 - `is-focusable`
     - Marks that the node is focusable